Driving efforts that create a more inclusive socioeconomic landscape.

 Training the next gen of Project Managers

 Hispanics represent a significant portion of the construction workforce, yet few have management roles or project / site ownership.
-Our training engagements have equipped student-interns, emerging professionals, and contractor businesses with skills in Business Operations and Construction Management.
+Through our training programs like Latine.PM & Latine.AEC we have equipped student-interns, emerging professionals, and contractor businesses with skills in Business Operations and Construction Management.
 Leading to careers in Project Management, Contracting, and Home Building.
 As well as pursuing their own projects, launching or growing a firm, or scaling family-owned businesses.

 Mi historia